Want to find the right nanny for your baby? Discover the nanny interview questions you should be asking before you hire.

 - Second, establish your expectations.

 Because isn’t that the goal of an interview?
-I want both parties to get to know one another.
-This is the person who’d care for my twins.
-Even though I’m paying her, it’s not the same as a typical employee.
+You want both parties to get to know one another.
+This is the person who will care for your baby.
+Even though you’re paying her, it’s not the same as a typical employee.
 You have much more vested interest in hiring the right person.

 And it all begins with the questions we ask.